codebyhyuk/TikTok-TechJam-2025/README.md

 This project is divided into three main parts:

-1.  **Data Labeling:** Using GPT API to label the raw Google review data based on a defined policy for supervised learning.
+1.  **Data Labeling:** Using GPT API to label the raw Google review data based on a defined policy for supervised learning, leveraging prompt engineering.
 2.  **Feature Engineering:** Extracting features from the labeled data using different pre-trained models for certain specific policies.
 3.  **Classification:** Training and evaluating different classification models on the engineered features and develop one final model with highest performance.